4dn-dcic/docker-4dn-hic/README.md

 * Currently, 4DN DCIC uses CWL `draft-3`.
 * The following 4DN custom fields are added, for automated conversion from cwl to the workflow metadata used by the 4DN Data Portal.
   * `fdn_meta` (top level field) : a dictionary that contains `data_types`, `category`, `workflow_type`, `description`.
+    * `title` : Human-friendly title of the workflow. e.g.) 'Repli-seq Processing Part A'
+    * `workflow` : machine-friendly name of the workflow. e.g.) 'repliseq-parta'
     * `data_types` : an array of strings that correspond to the data types to be processed. e.g.) [ 'Repli-seq' ]
     * `category` : a string describing the steps. e.g.) 'clip + align + filter + sort + dedup + count'
     * `workflow_type` : a string describing the purpose of the workflow in short. e.g.) 'Repli-seq data processing'
     * `description` : a string describing the workflow. e.g.) 'Repli-seq data processing pipeline'
   * `fdn_step_meta` (within each `steps` element) : a dictionary that contains `software_used`, `description`, `analysis_step_types`.
-    * `software_used` : an array of strings that refer to the names of the software used.
-The name must match the names used in the `downloads.sh` in an accompanying Docker source repo. e.g.) [ 'cutadapt' ]
+    * `software_used` : an array of strings that refer to the names and version/commit of the software used.
+The name must match the name and version/commit used in the `downloads.sh` in an accompanying Docker source repo.
+In case of commit, the first 6 character should be used. e.g.) [ 'cutadapt_1.14' ], [ 'repli-seq-pipeline_f2eb460' ]
     * `description` : a string that describes the step. e.g.) 'Adapter removal according to the Repli-seq pipeline'
     * `analysis_step_types` : an array of strings that refer to the step types (i.e. purpose). e.g.) [ 'adapter removal' ]
   * `fdn_format` (within each top-level `inputs` and `outputs` element) : a string. e.g.) 'bam'